Tuition and Tuition Assistance

 Marist Catholic High School offers over $1 million in tuition assistance annually.
 Additionally, the Marist Foundation awards nearly 100 scholarships ranging from $500 to $3,000 every academic year.

-The Marist Catholic High School Tuition Assistance application for new and returning students in the 2023-24 academic year will be available on December 1, 2022.
-We strongly encourage any new freshmen and/or transfer families, as well as any current families who will have a student attending Marist in 2023-24, to apply for tuition assistance as early as possible.
-The priority deadline to apply and provide all supplemental documents is February 21, 2023.
+The Marist Catholic High School Tuition Assistance application for new and returning students in the 2024-25 academic year will be available on November 1, 2023.
+We encourage families to apply for tuition assistance as early as possible.
+The priority deadline to apply and provide all supplemental documents is February 14, 2024.
 New and/or returning families who do not apply during this window will be considered for funding after applicants who met the deadline.

-All applicants will be notified in early April with a tuition contract and, if applicable, and award letter that itemizes any tuition assistance, scholarship dollars and/or Commitment to Catholic Education funds offered.
-The deadline to sign and return the tuition contract, as well as pay the annual registration fee, is May 1, 2023.
-A student’s enrollment at Marist in the 2023-24 academic year is not confirmed until the tuition contract and registration fee are received.
+All applicants will be notified in April with a tuition contract and, if applicable, an award letter that itemizes any tuition assistance, scholarship dollars and/or Commitment to Catholic Education funds offered.
+The deadline to sign and return the tuition contract, as well as pay the annual registration fee, is April 30, 2024, to reserve a spot.
+A student’s enrollment at Marist in the 2024-25 academic year is not confirmed until the tuition contract and registration fee are received.

-Marist offers tuition assistance to families based on several factors, including income, family size, monthly expenses, and other financial resources, such as retirement balances or other assets.
+Marist offers tuition assistance to families based on several factors.
 All applications and financial information provided is evaluated by FACTS Grant & Aid Assessment, a neutral third party, as well as Marist’s tuition assistance committee.
 There is a $40 non-refundable fee to submit a tuition assistance application, and families must reapply for tuition assistance annually.

-Questions regarding the tuition assistance program may be directed to the Admissions Office, or Sharon Myrand in the Business Office.
+Questions regarding the tuition assistance program may be directed to the Admissions Office, or to Sharon Myrand in the Business Office.